civican/legisinfo/44-1/bills/C-56/bill_text.md

 ### Section 12

 Sections 92 and 96 of the `Competition Act`, as they read before the day on which sections `9` and `10` come into force, continue to apply after that day to a proposed transaction notified under section 114 of that Act before that day or to a merger that has been substantially completed before that day.

+### Coordinating Amendment

+### Section 12.1

+If Bill C-59, introduced in the 1st session of the 44th Parliament and entitled the `Fall Economic Statement Implementation Act, 2023`, receives royal assent, then on the first day on which both subsection 247(2) of that Act and section 7.2 of this Act are in force, subsection 79(4.1) of the `Competition Act` is replaced by the following:

+**(4.1)** If, as the result of an application by a person granted leave under section 103.1, the Tribunal finds that a person has engaged in or is engaging in a practice of anti-competitive acts that amounts to conduct that has had or is having the effect of preventing or lessening competition substantially in a market in which the person has a plausible competitive interest and it makes an order under subsection (1) or (2) against the person, it may also order the person against whom the order is made to pay an amount, not exceeding the value of the benefit derived from the conduct that is the subject of the order, to be distributed among the applicant and any other person affected by the conduct, in any manner that the Tribunal considers appropriate.

 ### Coming into Force